ColtMercer/cable_plan_generator/README.md

 # Network Device Cable Plan Generator

 This tool generates detailed cable plans for network device replacements, specifically designed for data center technicians performing EOL (End of Life) device replacements.
-This is concept code for turning a GraphQL query from Nautobot or Netboxinto a cable plan.
+This is concept code for turning a GraphQL query from Nautobot or Netbox into a cable plan.

 ## Overview